ogobrecht/console/docs/console.md

 High performance clob concatenation.

 Overloaded method for appending a clob.
-Also see clob_append above with p_text beeing a varchar2 parameter and clob_flush_cache below.
+Also see clob_append above with p_text beeing a varchar2 parameter and flush_clob_cache below.

 SIGNATURE